-The only real challenger to the exponential decay function in the literature is the logistic decay function that Wlezien (2015) argues for.
-In practice, the two functions are very similar.
 Both start at some initial value, undergo a process of decay, then eventually approach zero.
 Their primary difference is that unlike the exponential function, the logistic function shows an initial plateau before any decay occurs.
 This would make sense if we expected voters to vote based on a broad consideration of economic change over, say, the past two years before the date of the election.
 Whether they do so is debatable and, again, requires that we estimate the necessary parameters from the data.

 This presents us with two competing hypotheses.
 The first, that voter myopia undergoes a process of exponential decay.
 The second, that voter myopia undergoes a process of logistic decay instead.
-To test my model's robustness to this potential challenger, I refit my model assuming a logistic decay function instead (for the corresponding parameter estimates, see table A2).
-As figure 5 shows, the resulting logistic decay model (right-hand panel) implies voter myopia of almost exactly the same nature as the exponential decay model (left-hand panel).
+To test my model's robustness to this potential challenger, I refit it with a logistic decay function (for the corresponding parameter estimates, see table A2).
+As figure 6 shows, the resulting logistic decay model (right-hand panel) implies voter myopia of almost exactly the same nature as the exponential decay model (left-hand panel).
 Yet the logistic model showed a worse fit to the data when compared based on a range of information criteria.
-For example, it had a higher LOOIC score (Logistic = 203,086.1, Exponential = 203,050) and a higher WAIC score (Logistic = 203,202.1, Exponential = 203,222.3).
-Comparing the two models based on their respective model weights (the probability that one model will show the best fit to the data compared to the other) corroborated this conclusion: the exponential model had a model weight of 99.91% and the logistic model of just 0.09%.
+For example, it had a larger LOOIC score (Logistic = 203,086.1, Exponential = 203,050) and a much smaller model weight9 (Logistic = 0.09%, Exponential = 99.91%).
 As such, my model appears to characterise voter myopia well, at least compared to its most prominent competitor.